 The recipe uses pork cheeks but we definitely recommend swapping it with pork jowl here.

 Pork jowl has slightly more fat and will be tastier in a braise as it absorbs all that flavorful sauce!

-With a combination of sweet sherry, paprika, cumin and garnished with almond flakes, this mouth-watering dish is a perfect addition to a tapas spread.
+With a combination of sweet sherry, paprika, and cumin, plus garnished with almond flakes, this mouth-watering dish is a perfect addition to a tapas spread.

-You can also pair it with mash potatoes or rice for a delicious meal!
+You can also pair it with mashed potatoes or rice for a delicious meal!